Boeing Company (The)(BA) - Stock detail

 📊 Target Price Analysis:

-• 6-Month Target: $145 - $165.
-This aligns with the mid-to-lower end of the fundamental valuation range, assuming no new major crises but also no miraculous financial repair.
+• 6 Months: $175 - $190 (Alignment with the fundamental valuation range, assuming no new major operational or financial accidents).

 Action Strategy